-Medications should legibly display the camper's name, name of medication, strength, prescribed dose, frequency/time due, and method of administration.
+Medications should arrive in the orginal bottle, legibly display the camper's name, name of medication, strength, prescribed dose, frequency/time due, and method of administration.

 If the current prescription label does not match a parent's noted dose change, an updated prescription or letter from the provider noting the change is needed.